 Can You Prune A Camellia in Fall?

-Camellias should be pruned in late spring once flowering has finished.
-If you prune camellias in the fall, you might accidentally cut off developing flower buds.
+Camellias should be pruned in late spring after flowering.
+If you prune them in the fall, you might accidentally remove developing flower buds.

 Pruning and Deadheading Camellias: Wrapping Up